Tommytinny/alx-low_level_programming/0x00-hello_world/README.md

 The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .s instead of .c.
+# File: 3-name
+The script compiles a C file and creates an executable named cisfun.

+The C file name will be saved in the variable $CFILE